Natural environment and health

-Australian Institute of Health and Welfare 2020.
-Natural environment and health.
-Canberra: AIHW.
-Viewed 16 May 2021, https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health
+Australian Institute of Health and Welfare (2022) Natural environment and health, AIHW, Australian Government, accessed 03 December 2023.

 The natural environment comprises the atmosphere, land, water, oceans, and the diversity of living things (UN 2019).
 It provides essential resources for health and wellbeing including food, fresh water, wood and fibre, fuel and medicines.
 It also helps regulate weather, vegetation, soils, and the quality of water and air, and provides a range of aesthetic, cultural, recreational and spiritual services to people (Whitmee et al. 2015).

 As a result of human activity, the health of most or all the planetary systems that provide these services is currently in decline, including some already considered irreversibly damaged (UN 2019).

 This page presents a selection of evidence on the influence of the natural environment on human physical and mental health in Australia.
 See Built environment and health for information on the health impacts of the human-made surroundings.

 The interactions between human activity, the environment and its impact on health are complex.
 The COVID–19 pandemic has changed the way people interact with the environment and may have encouraged a greater awareness of people’s connectedness with the environment (McCunn 2020).